 Unlike traditional rectangular desktops, Ergo Edges have a chunk bitten out of at the front.
 This makes it easier for you to reach your peripherals without straining your back and neck.

-All three companies, like UpDown, ship their standing desks from Australian warehouses.
+All companies, including UpDown, ship their standing desks from Australian warehouses.

-While international shipping is mostly reliable, if something goes wrong, I’d rather you deal with local Australian customer support in an Australian timezone.
+While international shipping is mostly reliable, if something goes wrong, I’d rather you deal with local Australian customer support in the Australian timezone.

-This doesn’t mean they are 100% insolvency-proof (as we’ve seen with the recent collapse of Zen Space Desks in Australia), but it does mitigate some risk for you as a consumer.
+This doesn’t mean they are 100% insolvency-proof – but it does mitigate some risk for you as a consumer.

 Buying from a younger startup means you may have nowhere to turn for warranty claims or customer support questions.